pcgrisha/docs.carpentries.org/topic_folders/for_instructors/current_instructors.md

 - Create and discuss plans to engage with learners during a workshop.
 - Write and rehearse an introduction to the logistics of your workshop that prioritizes creating on optimal learner experience and reducing barriers to participation.
 - Propose communications strategies for your instructional team.

-You can find upcoming dates and sign up on our [Bonus Module Calendar](https://carpentries.github.io/instructor-training-bonus-modules/bonus_module_calendar/index.html).

 ### Mentoring and Development